tremblerz/amla/README.md

 ## Contributing

-At this point AMLA is very much a work in progress.
+At this point, AMLA is in its early stages.
 There are several areas in which development is yet to start or that are under development.
 If you would like to contribute to AMLA's development, please send in pull requests, feature requests or submit proposals.
 [Here](./CONTRIBUTING.md) is how to contribute.